libbpf/bpftool/README.md

 run this script manually and then create a pull request to merge the resulting commits.

-Take a look at [the script](scripts/sync-kernel.sh) for the technical details. of the process.
+Take a look at [the script](scripts/sync-kernel.sh) for the technical details of the process.
 See also the documentation in [the accompanying README.md](scripts#sync-kernelsh)

 License
 -------